-One of the biggest challenges facing a self-employed writer, editor or blogger is how to make the best use of your time.
+One of the biggest challenges self-employed writers, editors, bloggers or other freelancers face is how to make the best use of your time.

-Not only is it difficult to figure out how to divide your time to cover all those aspects of running a business, you also have to resist giving into to a myriad of potential distractions – after all, you can’t exactly turn off email and Twitter if you use both for work, right?
+Not only do you have to figure out how to divide your time to cover all those aspects of running a business, you also have to resist giving into to a myriad of potential distractions – after all, you can’t exactly turn off email and Twitter if you use both for work, right?

-During the Feb.
-23 WordCount Last Wednesday live chat we used the hour to talk about time management for writers.
-Close to a dozen freelancers shared their biggest frustrations and the steps they take to stay organized and productive.
+A recent WordCount Twitter chat tackled the subject of time management for writers.
+Close to a dozen freelancers used the hour to share their biggest frustrations and the steps they take to stay organized and productive.
 They also shared tech tools they use to keep on top of work.

 Writers’ obstacles to using time more effectively fall into these categories: